Inbound Marketing Strategy: Why Revisit Your Plan & Goals?

 • A product depreciates

 When your industry changes course, can your team keep up?
 Or, on a broader scale, can your company keep up?
 If you find your products lagging behind your competitors, you might need to sit down with the product team, development, or someone to assess the situation from a marketing standpoint and see what can be done.
 Suppose the company is setting a pace concurrent with the rest of the industry.
-In that case, the question is: can your marketing efforts pivot fast enough, thoroughly enough, and accurately enough to support that pace?
+In that case, the question is: can your inbound marketing strategy pivot fast enough, thoroughly enough, and accurately enough to support that pace?

 What's the best strategy for you?
 Learn more about Smart Marketing!